ProNextJS/declarative-routing/docs/nextjs.md

 Routes are typed using one or more of the methods defined in `@/router/makeRoute`.

 - `makeRoute` - Used for defining page routes
-- `makeGetReoute` - Used for defining GET API routes
+- `makeGetRoute` - Used for defining GET API routes
 - `makePostRoute` - Used for defining POST API routes
 - `makePutRoute` - Used for defining PUT API routes
 - `makeDeleteRoute` - Used for defining DELETE API routes